 |[holidays]||-||An optional argument, which specifies an array of dates (in addition to weekends) that are not to be counted as working days.|

 Note that the start_date and [holidays] arguments should be input as either:

-- If you attempt to input these date arguments as text, there is a risk that Excel may misinterpret them, due to different date systems, or date interpretation settings.
+If you attempt to input Excel date arguments as text, there is a risk that Excel may misinterpret them, depending on the date system, or date interpretation settings, on your computer.